 While most of my time during the Pope’s trip to the United States was spent in control rooms, over several weeks, I had the opportunity to witness many people from across the country volunteering to make the Pope’s visit a success.
 For those of us working with the 9,000 journalists from 1,300 media organizations, it was a privilege.
 Among these people were Catholics of every stripe or ideology and point of view, as well as Christians and Jews whose expertise was essential to provide a genuine welcome to the Pope and a country so eager to hear his message of mercy.

 In the control room, I had only glimpses of an aura that surrounds the Pope and his embrace of those who reached out to him.
 Moments like his going into the lines of children waiting long hours at the Vatican embassy in Washington, the packed crowds on Pennsylvania Avenue or in Central Park, and the young parents with their infants – for that very first papal blessing.

 My last impression watching from the control room was those tense moments before Pope Francis walked into the Joint Session of Congress.
 From our monitors, I could see the honor guard alongside the Pope as he walked around the Capitol rotunda, and then into the House chamber.
 The Sargent-at-Arms announced to the Speaker of the House, “Mr. Speaker, the Pope of the Holy See!”
 Well, he is a head of state, after all.

 But it was Pope Francis’s message, his command of English, and the historical moment, when he told the nation,

 “Let us treat others with the same passion and compassion with which we want to be treated.
 Let us seek for others the same possibilities, which we seek for ourselves.
 Let us help others to grow, as we would like to help ourselves.

-In a word, if we want security, let us give security; if we want life, let us give life; if we want opportunities, let us provide opportunities.
+In a word, if we want security, let us give protection; if we want life, let us give experience; if we want opportunities, let us provide opportunities.